fabioz118/Distribution/README.md

 bse-manual.txt explains the values needed in the initial conditions for the running.
 THis conditions are generated in bns.p

 Output:
 This codes produce a file called "binaries.dat" in which are the fundamental parameters of each binary system to continue with the procedures.
-Parameters, which are:
+Paramete.

 *1: Number
 *2: ID